Richardaeld/Fat_Racoon_Kitchen/README.md

 + The tester will perform each test of **Developer Tests** three times:
     + Once in landscape.
     + Once in portrait.
     + Once with random moments of spam clicking and switching between landscape/portrait.
-        + The final of the three tests is critical to be sure tablet and mobile users have an enjoyable experience.
+This final test is critical to insure tablet and mobile users have an enjoyable experience.

 ## Developer Tests
 ### Testing Random Recipe